-3.1 Asymmetry of Edit Locations
+3.1.
+Asymmetry of edit locations

-An alignment between two sequences also specifies possible changes to the sequences (e.g. substitutions, insertions, deletions) to make them identical, with alignment distance specifying the cumulative penalty for the changes.
+An alignment between two sequences also specifies possible changes to the sequences (e.g., substitutions, insertions, and deletions) to make them identical, with alignment distance specifying the cumulative penalty for the changes.
 The changes can be individually applied either to the first or the second sequence, or any combination thereof.
-Such a symmetry is no longer valid when aligning sequences to graphs [1].
+Such a symmetry is no longer valid when aligning sequences to graphs (Amir et al., 2000).
 This is because alignments can occur along cyclic paths in the graph.
-If the label of a vertex in the graph is changed, then an alignment path visiting that vertex k times reflects the same change at k different positions in the alignment.
-On the other hand, a change in one position of the sequence only reflects that change in the corresponding position in the alignment.
+If the label of a vertex in the graph is changed, then an alignment path visiting that vertex k times reflects the same change at kdifferent positions in the alignment.
+On the contrary, a change in one position of the sequence only reflects that change in the corresponding position in the alignment.
 As such, optimal alignment scores vary depending on whether changes are permitted in just the sequence, just the graph, or both (see Fig. 1 for an illustration).
 This characteristic leads to three different problems, with each potentially resulting in a different optimal distance.